-When I moved to Denver 30 years ago, it was called a “cow town”.
+I had moved to Denver 30 years ago, it was called a “cow town”.
 Not today!
-In fact some are even calling a luxury home destination because prices are so high.
-When I was in my 20’s I wanted to buy a nice Wash Park bungalow for $80,000, and that same house today is listed at $800,000!
+In other words, some are even calling a luxury home destination because prices are so high.

 The great weather and chances to play outdoors add to the desire to bask under sheer blue skies of Denver, Colorado Springs, Boulder, or the towns along the Front Range.
 But who would have expected Denver to turn into a luxury destination?

-Find out some interesting facts about the current Denver market and some of the most price-escalating neighborhoods from the market watch report below.
+Find out some interesting facts about the current Denver market.
+Some of the most price-escalating neighborhoods from the market watch report below.

 Luxury home prices have set monthly records all year.